TAKING THE FIRST STEPS TO CREATE YOUR PERSONAL BUDGET

 You’ve made it this far so you must be curious how we went about designing our monthly budget that took us from debt to debt freedom.

-You made it this far so you must be curious how we went about designing our budget.
-Don’t yawn, it truly can be a fun experience especially when you see your savings grow!
+Don’t yawn, it truly can be a fun experience especially when you see your savings grow and your debt vanish.

 - Locating all bills including credit cards!
 Anyone you owe money to including the mortgage/rent.